gek169/Simple_ISA/README.md

 This can be useful- you can consider the first 64k "stack only" or "scratchpad memory"

+jumps and calls that happen after a farcall or lfarpc will always jump within the current 64k that the program counter is inside of.

-the first 64k is the fastest to access on the emulator since it is closest to the registers.
+the first 64k is typically the fastest to access on the emulator since it is closest to the registers.

 ```
 Written by